 The closed block was formed as of October 1, 2006 and contains all participating policies issued or assumed by Fidelity Life.
 The assets and future net cash flows of the closed block are available only for purposes of paying benefits, expenses and dividends of the closed block and are not available to the Company, except for an amount of additional funding that was established at inception.
 The additional funding was designed to protect the block against future adverse experience, and if the funding is not required for that purpose, it is subject to reversion to the Company in the future.
 Any reversion of closed block assets to the Company must be approved by the Illinois Department of Insurance.
-See "Note 6-Closed Block" in the accompanying unaudited condensed consolidated financial statements and "Note 9-Closed Block" in the accompanying audited consolidated financial statements included in this prospectus.
+See "Note 9-Closed Block" in the accompanying Audited Consolidated Financial Statements.
 The closed block is included in our insurance segment.
 The condensed financial statements of the closed block are as follows (dollars in thousands):